topper-123/Articles/New-interesting-data-types-in-Python3.rst

 In short, this modern version of namedtuples is just super-nice, and will no doubt become the standard namedtuple variation in the future.

+See the `docs <https://docs.python.org/3/library/typing.html#typing.NamedTuple>`_ for further details.

 ``types.MappingProxyType``
 -------------------------

 ``types.MappingProxyType`` is used as a read-only dict and was added in Python 3.3.
-See the `docs <https://docs.python.org/3/library/types.html#types.MappingProxyType>`_ for details.

 That ``types.MappingProxyType`` is read-only means that it can't be directly manipulated and if the user wants to make changes, he has to deliberately make a copy, and make changes to that copy.
 This is perfect if you're handing a ``dict`` -like structure over to a data consumer, and you want to ensure that the data consumer is not unintentionally changing the original data.
 In practical use this is often extremely useful, as cases of data consumers changing passed-in data structures leads to very obscure bugs in your code that are difficult to track down.